puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_pre.md

 run for a while with future parser turned on, to make sure you've got all the kinks worked out.
 )

+## Read the Puppet 4.0 Release Notes

+(Puppet 4.0 included several breaking changes, some of which didn't go through a formal deprecation period --- for example, the tagmail report processor was moved out of core and into an optional module.
+Read the release notes (link) for breaking changes, and make sure you're aware of what's coming.)

 ## You're Ready!